jiansfoggy/COMP4447_Object_Recognition_with_Traditional_Models/README.md

 `results.txt`: a log file to save all training and testing information.

 `cifar-10-data`: the data folder for model training and testing.
+The image dataset is too large.
+Please read Data part to download it.

 `requirements.txt`: all required packages to run this code.